Going Paperless and Promoting Recycling

 We are working to raise employee awareness of the amount of copy paper they use as part of our campaign to reduce paper consumption.

 In FY2016/17 and FY2017/18, we introduced movable desks, Wi-Fi, laptop computers and a personal handy-phone system (PHS) in nine departments to allow employees to move around more freely in the office.
 We also removed wagons, drawers and other forms of storage from each employee's desk, cutting total floor storage by over 50%.
 By also promoting a paperless initiative, the nine departments were able to cut consumption of copy paper by an average of about 20%.

-We plan to continue with our copy paper reduction initiatives and ensure that all employees are aware of the amount of copy paper they use.
+We plan to continue with our copy paper reduction initiatives and to grasp the Nomura Group’s amount of copy paper use.

 We are promoting green purchasing in which we strive to minimize the environmental impact of the goods and services we purchase.